harshakokel/KiGB/README.md

 ## Rendering Tree

-LightGBM Tree can be rendered using following command:
+LKiGB trees can be rendered using following commands:

 ```python
 import lightgbm as lgb